What is the Contingent Reimbursement Model “CRM” Code?

 It is important to note that this code only covers you if you’ve transferred money to a UK account from a UK bank that has signed up to the code.
 It also only covers payments made the 28 May 2019 when the code came into effect and the 6th October 2024 when it was then replaced by the Payment Services Regulator’s Mandatory Reimbursement.

 If you think you are eligible and have unfairly been denied a refund, Refundee can help you get your money back from your bank and you can fill in our fraud refund claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember, you don’t need to use a company like Refundee - you could work your case yourself for free!
 If you’d like to get a refund yourself.
 You can do this by following the ‘Claim Yourself’ guide here: https://www.refundee.com/claim-yourself